netgen/local-development-setup/docs/source/macos/nginx.rst

 trivial to directly expose on a local network, since it would need to involve a DNS server.

-However, is possible to expose a specific website on your local IP, which you can then use to open the website on a different device connected to your local network, for example smartphone or a tablet.
+However, it is possible to expose a specific website on your local IP, which you can then use to open the website on a different device connected to your local network, for example smartphone or a tablet.
 To do that, uncomment the configuration block found in:

 ::

-   /usr/local/etc/nginx/sites-enabled/local_network_proxy
+   /opt/local/etc/nginx/sites-enabled/local_network_proxy

 Then adjust the IP and local website address as needed.